-2. Calculating Baseline Differences
+2. Calculating baseline differences

-The final calculation of a baseline difference (on a characteristic specified in the protocol) follows a similar approach as that used for calculating attrition.
-For each comparison between groups (k-1) and k, we use Equation (II.5) to calculate the baseline difference for compliers in the analytic sample.
+The final calculation of a baseline difference on a characteristic specified in the protocol follows a similar approach as that used for calculating attrition.
+For each comparison between groups (k - 1) and k, we use equation II.6 to calculate the baseline difference for compliers in the analytic sample.
 We then take a weighted average of those baseline differences.
-The weight on each comparison is again specified by Equation (B.4), except that all sample sizes and take-up rates are calculated from the analytic sample, not the original randomly assigned sample.
+The weight on each comparison is again specified by equation C.4, except that all sample sizes and take-up rates are calculated from the analytic sample, not the original randomly assigned sample.